The64thGamer/cheeseepedia/content/wiki/pizza-time-theatre.md

 #### June

-- On June 19th, Atari would announce moving its corporate headquarters to the same complex as the {{< wiki-link "Atari Consumer Division Sunnyvale, CA Corporate Office" >}} and {{< wiki-link "Atari Consumer Division Sunnyvale, CA Manufacturing Office" >}}, with the move planned to be done by September.
+- On June 19th, Atari would announce moving its corporate headquarters to the same complex as the Atari Consumer Division offices in {{< wiki-link "Sunnyvale, CA (155 Moffett Park Drive)" >}} and {{< wiki-link "Sunnyvale, CA (1195 Borregas Avenue)" >}}, with the move planned to be done by September.
 - Around the week of the move announcement, the first public image of the {{< wiki-link "Rick Rat Walkaround" >}} would be seen in a promotional photo for the event.
 This would be the first known instance of the character being called 'Big Cheese', and it was labeled as an Atari mascot.{{< cite 10 >}}

 #### Summer